country_code

 The primary indicator of a client performance issue is the pose rate being lower than the device’s refresh rate (90Hz/100Hz depending on location).

-We have typically observed this when performing frequent SwiftUI updates - UI updates should only happen on user interaction events, and any UI update logic must be quiescent when just viewing the content.
+We have typically observed this when performing frequent SwiftUI updates, UI updates should only happen on user interaction events, and any UI update logic must be quiescent when just viewing the content.

-Lighting & Content Best Practices#
+Content Best Practices#

 We recommend tuning the intensity and color of your HDRI while wearing the device to ensure the asset looks believable.